gravitational/workshop/gravity_upgrade.md

       exchange messages in between the different nodes in Gravity clusters.

 ### Collect logfiles for reporting purpose
+  + `sudo gravity report --file report_TICKET_12345.tgz`
+    This command will collect all the needed info that can be later inspected to debug a Gravity cluster.
+This includes Kubernetes resources status, Gravity and Planet status, some logs from Planet and much more.
+    By default the report will be saved in `report.tar.gz` if not specified.
-  + `sudo gravity report reportfile.tgz`
+  + `sudo gravity report --since 24h`
+    The new `--since` flag will help to narrow down the scope of the `report` file by only saving data from the time duration specified (it's in Go time duration format).
+This option helps keeping the report file smaller and thus easier to attach to tickets.
   + content of `gravity-system.log` and (if present) `gravity-install.log` files.
-    These files are usually found in the installation directory or in newer versions they will be located in /var/log/gravity
+    These files are usually found in the installation directory or in newer versions they will be located in /var/log

 ### Nifty features coming in future versions
-Versions of Gravity from 6.1.x onward also includes a nice feature showing the status changes over time which may be helpful to identify root causes or brief fluctuations of the cluster state:
+Versions of Gravity from latest 5.5.x and 6.1.x onward also includes a nice feature showing the status changes over time which may be helpful to identify root causes or brief fluctuations of the cluster state:

 ```
 ubuntu@telekube0:~/i$ sudo gravity status history